ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

-Servers use quota mechanisms to avoid systems overload, to ensure an equitable distribution of computational resources or to enforce other policies - eg. monetization.
+Servers use quota mechanisms to avoid systems overload, to ensure an equitable distribution of computational resources or to enforce other policies - e.g. monetization.

-A basic quota mechanism limits the number of acceptable requests in a given time window, eg. 10 requests per second.
+A basic quota mechanism limits the number of acceptable requests in a given time window, e.g. 10 requests per second.

-When quota is exceeded, servers usually do not serve the request replying instead with a `4xx` HTTP status code (eg. 429 or 403) or adopt more aggressive policies like dropping connections.
+When quota is exceeded, servers usually do not serve the request replying instead with a `4xx` HTTP status code (e.g. 429 or 403) or adopt more aggressive policies like dropping connections.

-Quotas may be enforced on different basis (eg. per user, per IP, per geographic area, ..) and at different levels.
+Quotas may be enforced on different basis (e.g. per user, per IP, per geographic area, ..) and at different levels.
 For example, an user may be allowed to issue:

 - 10 requests per second;